Application Deadline

 In order to be eligible for this program, the applicant must adhere to the following guidelines:

-• 3rd year Internal Medicine, Pathology, Radiology, or Pediatrics resident who will be completing a PGY4 as Chief Medical Resident before entering fellowship; or
+• Internal Medicine, Pediatrics, Pathology, Radiology: PGY 1-2, PGY 3 only if completing a PGY4 as Chief Medical Resident

-• Be interested in choosing adult or pediatric gastroenterology, hepatology, hepatopathology, surgery or GI radiology with an emphasis on hepatobiliary imaging as their career focus.
+• They must be interested in choosing adult or pediatric gastroenterology, hepatology, hepatopathology, surgery, or GI radiology with an emphasis on hepatobiliary imaging as their career focus.

-• Have a mentor who is active in hepatology and who is an AASLD member in good standing
+• Applicants must have a mentor who is active in hepatology and who is an AASLD member in good standing.

 • Each mentor may support up to two applicants per year.